If your chest hurts. Chest pain in women: a warning sign or a normal phenomenon? What are the symptoms of breast cancer?

 • and much more.

-The cause of soreness in the chest area, and in both women and men, can also be cancer.
-Despite the fact that in men the mammary glands are not naturally developed in the event of endocrine disorders, as well as due to cirrhosis of the liver, genetic diseases, unfavorable heredity or radiation exposure, they are also susceptible to breast cancer, although this occurs very rarely.
-In women, on the contrary, breast cancer ranks first among oncological diseases.
+The cause of pain in the chest area, and in both women and men, can also be cancer.
+Despite the fact that men's mammary glands are not naturally developed in the event of endocrine disorders, as well as due to cirrhosis of the liver, genetic diseases, unfavorable heredity or radiation exposure, they are also susceptible to breast cancer, although this occurs very rarely.
+In women, on the contrary, breast cancer ranks first among cancer diseases.

-Usually, in the early stages, breast cancer is painless, but at the same time, symptoms characteristic of cancer appear in the breast area in both sexes: a solid nodular formation is palpable, skin changes (“lemon peel”) and nipple retraction are visible, and lymph nodes increase.
+Typically, in the early stages, breast cancer is painless, but in both sexes, symptoms characteristic of cancer appear in the breast area: a hard nodule can be felt, skin changes (“lemon peel”) and nipple retraction are visible, as well as enlarged lymph nodes.

-For early detection of both malignant and benign neoplasms in the breast, regular breast self-examination is necessary.
-The video will tell you how to do it right.
+For early detection of both malignant and benign neoplasms in the mammary gland, it is necessary to regularly conduct breast self-examination.
+The video will tell you how to do this correctly.

-Treatment of chest pain caused by injuries of the ligaments and muscles should begin with a visit to the surgeon, if you suspect a pathology in the work of the heart, you should urgently contact a cardiologist, with osteochondrosis and other problems with the spine - a neurologist, with problems with the gastrointestinal tract - a gastroenterologist.
-Or you can simply ask for help from the local therapist, and then follow his direction.
+Treatment of chest pain resulting from injuries to ligaments and muscles should begin with a visit to a surgeon; if pathologies in the heart are suspected, you should urgently consult a cardiologist; for osteochondrosis and other problems with the spine, see a neurologist; for problems with the gastrointestinal tract, see a gastroenterologist.
+Or you can simply seek help from your local therapist, and then follow his direction.

-In case of pain in the breast area, as well as the appearance of other symptoms (enlargement of the gland, the appearance of discharge, etc.), women should make an appointment with a mammologist or gynecologist, and men with a mammologist or surgeon.
-The doctor will pay attention to the appearance of the mammary glands, symmetry, the presence of seals and their consistency, the condition of the nipple and skin of the breast, as well as axillary, supraclavicular and subclavian lymph nodes.
-Already at the stage of the survey and external examination, a preliminary cause of pain in the chest can be established.
+In case of pain in the breast area, as well as the appearance of other symptoms (enlargement of the gland, the appearance of discharge, etc.), women need to make an appointment with a mammologist or gynecologist, and men with a mammologist or surgeon.
+The doctor will pay attention to the appearance of the mammary glands, symmetry, the presence of lumps and their consistency, the condition of the nipple and breast skin, as well as the axillary, supraclavicular and subclavian lymph nodes.
+Already at the stage of questioning and external examination, a preliminary cause of pain in the chest can be established.

 Further examination to identify the causes of breast pathologies may include the following steps:

-1. Ultrasound - allows you to determine the formation in the soft tissues of the breast larger than 0.5 cm.
+1. Ultrasound - allows you to determine formations in the soft tissues of the breast larger than 0.5 cm.
 This study is preferable for young and nulliparous women.

-2. Mammography is a type of x-ray examination of the mammary glands, in which even the smallest nodules located deep in the chest are determined.
-This method is widely used both for primary diagnosis and for monitoring the growth rate of detected neoplasms.
-Mammograms for young women are done only when indicated.
+2. Mammography is a type of X-ray examination of the mammary glands, which detects even the smallest nodules located deep in the breast.
+This method is widely used both for primary diagnosis and for monitoring the growth rate of detected tumors.
+Young women undergo mammography only when indicated.

-3. Ductography - the introduction of a special substance into the milk ducts for subsequent x-rays.
-The contrast fills the extensive system of excretory ducts, and this allows us to evaluate the preservation of the internal structure and functional tissues of the mammary glands.
+3. Ductography is the introduction of a special substance into the milk ducts for subsequent x-rays.
+The contrast fills the branched system of excretory ducts, and this makes it possible to assess the preservation of the internal structure and functional tissue of the mammary glands.

-4. Biopsy - this method allows, without an incision, using a very thin needle, under the control of an ultrasonic sensor, to take a piece of breast tissue for microscopic examination and determining the type of altered cells.
-The choice of treatment tactics often depends on the results of a biopsy - if malignant cells are detected, a radical removal of the mammary gland is performed.
+4. Biopsy - this method allows, without an incision, using a very thin needle, under the control of an ultrasound sensor, to take a piece of breast tissue for microscopic examination and determine the type of changed cells.
+The choice of treatment tactics often depends on the results of the biopsy - if malignant cells are detected, radical removal of the mammary gland is performed.

-5. MRI and / or ultrasound of the chest and abdominal cavity, small pelvis and head - to determine the primary disease that caused chest pain (if there is a suspicion that changes in the mammary gland are the consequences of metastasis of a tumor of the uterus, lungs, liver, and other organs) .
+5. MRI and/or ultrasound of the chest and abdominal organs, pelvis and head - to determine the primary disease that caused chest pain (if there is a suspicion that changes in the mammary gland are the consequences of metastasis of a tumor of the uterus, lungs, liver and other organs) .

-The treatment prescribed will depend on the established cause, due to which the chest may hurt.
+The prescribed treatment will depend on the identified cause that may be causing the chest pain.

-• with manifestations of premenstrual syndrome or ovulatory pain, treatment is usually limited to the use of vitamins and herbal preparations with mild hormonal activity;
+• for manifestations of premenstrual syndrome or ovulatory pain, treatment is usually limited to the use of vitamins and herbal preparations with mild hormonal activity;

-• if purulent inflammation of the mammary gland is found, it is often recommended to take a course of taking antibacterial drugs inside, sometimes it is necessary to open and drain the focus;
+• if purulent inflammation of the mammary gland is detected, it is often recommended to take a course of antibacterial drugs orally; sometimes it is necessary to open and drain the lesion;

-• diffuse forms of mastopathy, as well as the manifestation of gynecomastia in men, can usually be corrected by the appointment of hormonal drugs;
+• diffuse forms of mastopathy, as well as the manifestation of gynecomastia in men, can usually be corrected by prescribing hormonal drugs;

-• nodules, cysts, and tumors may suggest surgical removal;
+• nodules, cysts and tumors may be removed surgically;

-• if the chest hurts due to stretching or inflammation of the muscles, they will help to prescribe anti-inflammatory tablets and ointments, as well as warming compresses.
+• If your chest hurts due to muscle strain or inflammation, anti-inflammatory tablets and ointments, as well as warm compresses, will help.

-You need to know that the severity of the pain symptom in the chest is not always directly proportional to the severity of the disease.
+You need to know that the severity of chest pain is not always directly proportional to the severity of the disease.
 Sometimes a mild form of mastopathy leads to severe pain even from contact with clothing.
-Conversely, some forms of cancer are painless until the last stages.
+Conversely, some forms of cancer are painless until the final stages.

 Therefore, if painful breasts bother you periodically or constantly for quite a long time, the best solution would be to seek help from a qualified specialist.

-The condition of the female mammary glands directly depends on the ratio of sex hormones, which is constantly changing throughout life.
-If pain appears in the mammary gland, then the woman begins to analyze what it can be connected with, she is frightened by the accompanying signs.
-Often, worries are in vain, sensations are caused by reasons that are not related to breast diseases.
-But often a pain reaction is a symptom of a pathology in the tissues of the gland, requiring immediate examination.
+The condition of the female mammary glands directly depends on the ratio of sex hormones, which constantly changes throughout life.
+If pain appears in the mammary gland, the woman begins to analyze what it may be associated with and becomes frightened by the accompanying signs.
+Often the worries turn out to be in vain; the sensations are caused by reasons unrelated to breast diseases.
+But often a pain reaction is a symptom of pathology in the tissues of the gland, requiring immediate examination.

 Content: